 Welcome to the Human Services Leadership Field Placement Office

-This office coordinates field placements for Human Services Leadership majors in the Department of Human Services and Educational Leadership.
+This office coordinates field placements for Human Services Leadership majors in the Department of Human Services Leadership.

 This site is designed to assist campus-based students with the field placement process.
 Information and resources are also provided for field placement agencies and faculty.